 As a succulent Livingstone daisies require less watering than other annuals and will happily handle periods of neglect, oops, we meant dryness

-Plants will die off as as the hot weather appears in mid spring (or later in cool regions).
+Plants will die off as as the hot weather appears in mid to late spring (or later in cool regions).
 When removing dead plants give them a good shake to spread plenty of seeds about to self seed next year.

 Pests and Disease Problems for Livingstone Daisies